Skip to content

 Backup and Restore Drivers using third-party tools

-There are many apps available out there meant to just to solve, or at least ease the driver problem on Windows.
+There are many apps available out there meant just to solve, or at least ease the driver problem on Windows.
 Some of these are DriverBackUpFree Driver Backup, and Double Driver.
-Any of these tools will work just fine and backup all your drivers similarly to a single folder.
-When you need to restore drivers, it is unfortunately also is a similar process.
+Any of these tools will work just fine and back up all your drivers similarly to a single folder.
+When you need to restore drivers, it is unfortunately also a similar process.
 That is, you’ll have to manually restore every driver using the device manager.

 You may also like: How to Install Ubuntu on Windows 10